Agustín Ramírez (footballer)

-Elías Agustín Ramírez (born 2 May 2000) is an Argentine professional footballer who plays as a forward for Ferro Pico, on loan from Gimnasia La Plata.
+Elías Agustín Ramírez (born 2 May 2000) is an Argentine professional footballer who plays as a forward for Mitre.

 Club career

 Ramírez's youth career got underway with Club Salto Grande, before he signed for Gimnasia y Esgrima in 2016.
 He made the move into senior football in April 2019 under manager Darío Ortiz, coming off the substitutes bench in a Primera División victory at the Estadio Juan Carmelo Zerillo against Colón on 6 April 2019.

 On 7 March 2022, Ramírez joined Torneo Federal A club Ferro Pico on a loan deal until the end of the year.

 International career

 Ramírez received numerous call-ups from the Argentina U19s, including for the 2018 South American Games in Bolivia.

 Personal life

 Ramírez's brother, Eric, is a professional footballer; he also started his career with Gimnasia y Esgrima.